-The UI presents the pipeline status (in form of the icon) and latest node that was run (for failed runs in indicates at what step did the pipeline fail).
-Also, the vertexai_run_id and vertexai_job_name tags can be used to correlate Mlflow run with the Vertex AI pipeline execution.
+The UI presents the pipeline stauts (in form of the icon) and latest node that was run (for failed runs in indicates at what step did the pipeline fail).
+Also, the kubeflow_run_id tag can be used to correlate Mlflow run with the Kubeflow pipeline execution.